alldritt/AppleScriptLibraries/MastodonLib.md

 1. Install MastodonLib as described above

 2. Create an application for your AppleScript script on your Mastodon instance.
 Visit your Mastodon account's web interface and navigate to Preferences and then to Development.
 Press the **New Application** button to create an application.
-Take note of your application's Client key and Client Secret.
+Take note of your application's Client key, Client Secret and Access Token.
 Your completed application will look similar to this:

   ![Mastodon App Settings](screenshots/MastodonApp.png)